Rodeph Sholom Religious School

 A Pre-K (4 year old) parent(s)-child program that invites families to be Jewish explorers as they explore Jewish experiences through story, song, movement, drama and more!!
 Families learn together, celebrate together and enjoy a pizza dinner together as a community.

 The emphasis in the second grade is on Torah.
-Through pictures, arts and crafts and stories, the children will study selections from the Torah and will begin to learn the various values taught by the Biblical personalities.
+Through pictures, learning activities and stories, the children will study selections from the Torah and begin to learn the various values taught by the Biblical personalities and how they are relevant to their lives today.
 Bible is taught on a more significant level than in the previous years.
+The students create a personal Torah commentary book which culminates with an interactive family scavenger hunt through the Torah.
 Text: Explorer’s Bible: Volume 1: From Creation to the Exodus.
 A more conceptual approach than in earlier years is used in order to teach about the Jewish holidays.
-Text: Aleph Celebration Lessons.
+Text: Holy Days, Holy Ways.
 Israel will be studied as it connects to the other topics in the curriculum.

 The Hebrew language is taught through the systematic decoding program called PHD (Phonetic Hebrew Decoding) and the development of basic vocabulary.